The Office (American TV series): Season 4 (2007–2008)

 NBC ordered a fourth full season of thirty half-hour episodes but ended with only 19 due to a halt in production caused by the 2007–2008 Writers Guild of America strike.
 The season consists of nine half-hour and five hour-long episodes for a total of 19 episodes of material created.

 Karen has left the Scranton branch after her breakup with Jim and becomes the regional manager at the Utica branch.
 A self-employed Jan moves herself and her candle business into Michael's condo, until the dissolution of their relationship midway through the season during an intimate dinner party including Pam, Jim, Andy, Angela and Dwight.
+This episode showcases what has become a very toxic and unhealthy relationship between Michael and Jan.
 After Dwight's crude (though well-intentioned) method of euthanasia of Angela's ailing cat without her permission, she leaves him for Andy, leading Dwight into depression.
 Ryan, in his new corporate life in New York City, attempts to modernize Dunder Mifflin with a new website for online sales; he also learns that his boss, David Wallace, favors Jim, and thus Ryan attempts to sabotage Jim's career.
 Ryan is soon arrested and fired for misleading the shareholders and committing fraud related to the website's sales numbers.
 Toby announces he is moving to Costa Rica and is replaced by Holly Flax, who quickly shows a liking for Michael.
 Pam decides to follow her artistic interests and is accepted to attend a three-month graphic design course at the Pratt Institute in New York City.
 In the season finale, Jim almost proposes to Pam but is interrupted by Andy proposing to Angela, who reluctantly agrees.
 Phyllis then catches Dwight and Angela having sex in the office.